debbiemarkslab/BEAR/docs/usage.rst

-  (Note that even when the BEAR model is the model that is trained, the perplexity, log likelihood and accuracy of the embedded AR model and vanilla BEAR model (BMM) are also reported; when the AR model is trained, the performance of the corresponding BEAR model is reported.)
+  (Note that even when the BEAR model is the model that is trained, the perplexity, log likelihood and accuracy of the embedded AR model and vanilla BEAR model (BMM) are also reported; when the AR model is trained, the performance of the corresponding BEAR model with :math:`h=1` is reported.)
 * A pickle file with the learned hyperparameters.
 These hyperparameters can be recovered using the ``dill`` package.